mozerpol/learningRISC-V/implementation/single_stage/README.md

 memory.
 How to use this script is described below. <br/>
 The *peripherals* folder contains additional modules (e.g. Timer or UART), that aren't necessary for the core, but helps a lot during creating own projects.<br/>
-The *script* folder contains a TCL script that automates the simulation for ModelSim in Linux.
+The *simulation_script* folder contains a TCL script that automates the simulation for ModelSim in Linux.
 How to run it is described below.
-It is important to run the script in the *script* folder. <br/>
+It is important to run the script in the *simulation_script* folder. <br/>
 The *synthesis* folder contains a file with timing constraints. <br/>
 In the *code_samples* folder are sample programs.
 One file contains assembly language instructions (.asm extension), and the other contains the corresponding